bocchino/fprime/Svc/DpWriter/test/ut/README.md

 1. Increment `NumBuffersReceived`.
 1. Construct a valid buffer _B_ with a valid packet header, but a data size that will not fit in _B_.
-1. If `bufferTooSmallEventCount` < `DpWriterComponentBase::EVENTID_BUFFERTOOSMALL_THROTTLE`,
+1. If `bufferTooSmallEventCount` < `DpWriterComponentBase::EVENTID_BUFFERTOOSMALLFORDATA_THROTTLE`,
    then
    1. Assert that the event history contains one element.
-   1. Assert that the event history for `BufferTooSmall` contains one element.
+   1. Assert that the event history for `BufferTooSmallForData` contains one element.
    1. Check the event arguments.
    1. Increment `bufferTooSmallEventCount`.
 1. Otherwise assert that the event history is empty.